Bright ideas and techniques for building with Convex.

 In a SQL-based database, you might be used to the JOIN operator, which connects fields from multiple tables into a single flat result.
 With Convex, we chose to instead expose predictable primitives that you can compose to fetch data, without the sometimes-unpredictable black-box of a query planner.
 To read more about our thoughts on SQL, read this post.
 To read more about our indexes, read the docs.

 In this post, we’ll look at some helper functions to help write code to traverse relationships in a readable, predictable, and debuggable way.
-The code is here (including fancy typescript types) if you want to use it in your project.
+The code is in the convex-helpers npm package if you want to use it in your project.
+You can see the source (including fancy typescript types) here.
 By the end, we’ll be able to compose functions to execute a complex query involving the SQL equivalent of selecting, joining, grouping, sorting, and fetching distinct documents.

 The examples will reference this schema: